Home

 The language of the letter is very important and should appear exactly as above, substituting your name for "John Doe."

-Finally, the letter should be dated no sooner than 6 months before your contract begins, so you will need to send this in separately from the rest of your application packet.
-Please send a copy of the letter to the CETP office in Portland and have the original with you when you arrive overseas.
+Finally, the letter should be dated no sooner than 6 months before your contract begins, so you may need to send this in separately from the rest of your application packet.

 How do I notarize documents?

 In order to process your work permit, your CETP host school will need to submit a notarized copy of your college or university diploma, and other documents, to the local labor authorities.
-To notarize a document, make a good quality black-and-white photocopy of your original document.
+To notarize a document, make a good quality photocopy of your original document.
 Then take both the original document and the photocopy to a public notary, which you can find at any bank or copy shop.
-What you need is for the notary to certify that the photocopy you have is a "true and exact copy of the original."
+Request the notary to certify that the photocopy you have is a "true and exact copy of the original."
 You do not need the notary to notarize any other aspect of the document, such as the validity of the information contained in the document, or the signatures on the document.
-When notarizing, the notary should sign and stamp the photocopy itself, and should not attach a separate sheet with their signature and stamp.
+When notarizing, the notary should sign and stamp the photocopy itself, rather attaching a separate sheet with their signature and stamp.
 Follow the same steps for all notarizations.

 top